Best Way To Prevent Your Smartphone’s Battery From Exploding

 When a smartphone’s battery explodes, there is usually a major flaw in the design or assembly of the battery.
 Here are reasons why your battery could be at risk of exploding and some tips as to how you can avoid it.

 - A smartphone battery is mostly composed of lithium.
 These batteries may have a problem known as runaway that is caused by overheating.
-In order to prevent runaway, smartphone batteries are designed to shield against over-charging which usually is the cause of overheating.
+In order to Prevent Your Smartphone’s Battery From Exploding, smartphone batteries are designed to shield against over-charging which usually is the cause of overheating.
 Smartphone batteries are designed with their positive and negative plates maintaining an amount of distance.
 Newer smartphones have started coming out with batteries that are getting thinner and thinner.
 Because of this, the distance between the two plates is getting lesser so they are more prone to overcharging and overheating.

 - One compromise smartphone battery manufacturers have been making is missing fuses.
 The fuse breaks the circuit when there is a case of over-charging and over-heating.
 If there is no fuse, the risk of over-heating increases, especially for users who often forget and leave their phones charging.